milaboratory/mixcr/doc/rnaseq.rst

 Processing RNA-seq data
 =======================

 The typical MiXCR workflow can be applied for the analysis of RNA-seq samples.
-Though MiXCR can be used with the default parameters for aligning RNA-seq data, it is recommended to use ``rna-seq`` preset which is specifically tuned to perform well on such type of input:
+It is recommended to use ``rna-seq`` preset which is specifically tuned to perform well on such type of input:

 ::